ahbarnett/BIE2D/README.md

 * finish bring over doublyperiodic, pres figs
 * srcsum2 for speed (targ sum not src, better for close eval)
 * initial close-touching expts
+* much accelerated the Cauchy close global matrix fill, using BLAS3 for all the O(N^3) parts, hence accelerating Laplace & Stokes (which call Cauchy in non-sparse way due to CSLP matrix being dense)